yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-bcr/index.md

     "./xbdebug.mp4"
   >}}

 With that out of the way, let's talk about performance.
-Of course it will vary greatly depending of the hardware and API in use.
+Of course metrics will vary greatly depending of the hardware and API in use.
+Here are some examples measured after a couple of runs in the most demanding or common areas of the games listed.

+Nvidia, in this example represented by an RTX3070, shows up to 84% improved performance in OpenGL
+{{< imgs
+    "./nvbench.mp4| "
+  >}}

+AMD on the other hand, represented by a small RX550, shows an up to 55% improvement in Vulkan.
+{{< imgs
+    "./amdbench.mp4| "
+  >}}

+Regarding Intel, an expected problem is found.
+All currently released products bottleneck due to immature drivers and simply lacking the raw power for Switch emulation.
+This results in very small or no improvements with this rewrite.
+Hopefully this can be improved with future improvements to both yuzu, and Intel's future drivers and hardware releases.

+As a special mention, AMD Vega based integrated GPUs show an up to 223% increase in Paper Mario the Origami King, reaching the same level of performance as dedicated cards of much higher caliber.

 ## Fin